What I learned in my first 70.3

-This year I did my first 70.3 at Muskoka in July.
+In 2018, I did my first half-Ironman at 70.3 Muskoka in July.
 On the day it was brutally hot, humid and a course that was very hilly on both the bike and run.
-I went into the race with no major race goals other than pushing myself, enjoy my birthday and finish.
+I went into the race with no major goals other than pushing myself, enjoy my birthday and finishing.
 Before the race, I’d only done a few sprint triathlons, so 70.3 Muskoka was going to be a learning experience.

 I love doing triathlons